SoftUni-Internal/interactive-content/RO/01-Exam/05-Problem-05.md

 | W |  |
 | W |  |

-### Comentarii
+## Comments
-- Numele echipei noastre este Liverpool.
+- The name of our team is Liverpool
-- 10 jocuri jucate în sezon:
+- They have played 10 games during the season:
-- 5 câștigate * 3 puncte = 15 puncte
+- 5 won * 3 points = 15 points
-- 4 au marcat par * 1 puncte = 4 puncte
+- 4 even * 1 points = 4 points
-- 1 pierdut -> niciun punct adăugat
+- 1 lost -> no points added
-- Total puncte după sezon: 19 puncte
+- Total points finishing the season: 19 points
-- 5 victorii din 10 jocuri jucate = 50% rata de câștig
+- 5 wins of 10 games played = 50% win rate
-- După formatare la a doua cifră -> 50,00%
+- After formatting the result -> 50.00%

 [/task-description]
 [code-io /]